imaginationac/dorianpatterson.com/hugo-import/content/blog/progress-on-the-build-script.md

 ---

-Since the first post, I've been looking at various technologies to make maintaining the site easier.{::comment}READMORE{:/} I wanted to start with writing a build script that would automate the generation of the static files, run any tests (of which I currently have none) and deploy the site, all in one step if possible.
+Since the first post, I've been looking at various technologies to make maintaining the site easier.<!--more--> I wanted to start with writing a build script that would automate the generation of the static files, run any tests (of which I currently have none) and deploy the site, all in one step if possible.